-Have you ever thought why the care labels on your clothes have text written all over them in different languages?
-Well, that is the magic multilingual desktop publishing.
+Have you ever thought about why the care labels on your clothes have text written all over them in different languages?
+Well, that is the magic of multilingual desktop publishing.

 Check out how the multinational food chain McDonald’s preserves essential elements like the golden arch while communicating with their customers in various regional languages.

 Let’s dig deeper into what multilingual DTP means and all the work that goes into it.

 Today, all content is a generous mix of text and design.
 Visuals – in the form of layouts, graphics, and images – play an essential role in content consumption.
 So, it goes without saying that when you’re getting a piece of content translated, you would want to maintain consistency in design.

 While translating the text into another language may help you reach a specific section of your customers, paying special attention to design will help you build good brand recall.